-The most important thing to figure out when it comes to writing is your motivation.
+It’s incredibly valuable to be prolific with your writing.
+It’s hard to do that unless you find and preserve your writing motivation.
 Without it, all the tools and tricks in the world won’t help you.
 You need to find your own why so that it can fuel you as you embark on your own writing journey.

 - Why Bother? — I found myself in a crisis of questioning: I was writing more than ever, but wasn’t sure exactly why.
 In this essay, I share the story of how I tackled this difficult question, and embraced the values of learning in public.

 - Compound Benefits — Building a body of work to leverage the compound benefits of your writing.

 - Peeling the Onion — I’ve come to believe that a big part of why I write is simply to make space for what’s next.

 - Publishing Your First Post — Getting started is always challenging.
 This note shares some thoughts on setting up a blog and writing your very first posts.

 - The Power of Feedback — Feedback has the power to inspire and energize us.
 But it can also lead us astray.
 We must handle feedback with care, and learn to look to our own instincts for guidance.
 Especially when we are first getting started, feedback can be an incredibly powerful gift that clarifies and guides our message.

 - Flip the Script — I try not to think about audience growth when it comes to my writing.
 Instead, I look to do things that will help me engage more, learn more, and have more fun.
 This note is a comprehensive summary of the ideas so far.